Denhac/denhac-official-docs/membership-agreement.md

 9. Entire Agreement:
    - This Agreement constitutes the entire agreement between the parties pertaining to the subject matter hereof, superseding any previous agreements.
    - Agreement to the terms of the membership agreement persists regardless of subsequent changes to the terms.
-   - Denhac will notify members of changes to the Membership Agreement using the contact information provided by the member.
+   - denhac will notify members of changes to the Membership Agreement using the contact information provided by the member.

 I agree that I have fully read the Membership Agreement prior to signing up for a Membership, and I am fully aware that by entering into this agreement I am affecting my legal rights.